John-H-B/Analysis-of-Bias-in-AB-Tests/README.md

-# AB_Test_Bias
+# Analysis of Bias in AB Tests

-This is an exploration into the potential for AB tests to overestimate the benefits of selected actions.
+This is an exploration into the potential for AB tests to overestimate the benefits of selected actions with practical advice for adressing this.